abdrahmansoltan/Learning-Notes/Vue/1-Vue.md

 - We may want the leaving element to be animated out first, and for the entering element to only be inserted after the leaving animation has finished.
 - we can enable this behavior by passing `<Transition>` a mode prop:
+  - `in-out`-> The current element waits until the new element is done transitioning-in to fire
+  - `out-in`-> The current element transitions-out and then the new element transitions-in

 ```HTML
 <Transition mode="out-in">